Tarun-7/IBM-Data-Science/README.md

 # IBM-Data-Science Certification on Coursera

-Git repository for IBM Professional Certification on Data Science Course is available at: https://www.coursera.org/professional-certificates/ibm-data-science
+Git repository for IBM Professional Certification on Data Science.

+Course is available at: https://www.coursera.org/professional-certificates/ibm-data-science

 This repository contains the assignements and projects that I've done during the IBM Professional Certification on Data Science offered at Coursera.